trevthedev777/Portfolio-2022/README.md

     -   The structure of the Website was developed using HTML as the main language.
 -   CSS
     -   The Website was styled using custom CSS in an external file.
+-   Sass
+    -   The styles were created in the css preprocessor Sass and compiled neatly in the css file.
 -   JavaScript
-    -   The gameplay logic was created using JavaScript in an external file.
+    -   The theme change was implemented using the show hide class function in JavaScript.
+    -   The website was created as a single page app that shows add hides section based on evenListeners and functions
--   Gitpod
+-   VS Code.
-    -   The website was developed using Gitpod
+    -   The website was developed using VS Code
--   GitHub
+-   GitHub.
-    -   Source code is hosted on GitHub and deployed using Git Pages.
+    -   Source code is hosted on GitHub.
 -   Git
-    -   Used to commit and push code during the development of the Website
+    -   Used to commit and push code during the development of the Website.
 -   Font Awesome
     -   Icons obtained from https://fontawesome.com/
 -   Favicon.io
+    -   Favicon was designed using Adobe Photoshop 2022
     -   favicon file created at https://favicon.io/favicon-converter/

 ## Testing